Frederica of Mecklenburg-Strelitz

-Frederica of Mecklenburg-Strelitz (Friederike Luise Caroline Sophie Alexandrine; 3 March 1778 – 29 June 1841) was Queen of Hanover as the wife of King Ernest Augustus from 20 June 1837 until her death in 1841.
-She was a German princess who married successively Prince Louis Charles of Prussia, Prince Frederick William of Solms-Braunfels, and her first-cousin Prince Ernest Augustus, Duke of Cumberland (later King of Hanover).
-She became a British princess and Duchess of Cumberland when she married Ernest Augustus, the fifth son and eighth child of King George III and Queen Charlotte, her paternal aunt.
+Frederica of Mecklenburg-Strelitz (Friederike Luise Caroline Sophie Alexandrine; 3 March 1778 – 29 June 1841) was Queen of Hanover from 20 June 1837 until her death in 1841 as the wife of King Ernest Augustus.
+She was a German princess who married successively Prince Louis Charles of Prussia, Prince Frederick William of Solms-Braunfels, and her first cousin Ernest Augustus.
+Through her 1815 marriage to Ernest, then Duke of Cumberland, Frederica became a British princess and Duchess of Cumberland.
+Ernest was the fifth son and eighth child of Queen Charlotte and King George III of the United Kingdom, Frederica's paternal aunt and her husband.

-Frederica was born in the Altes Palais of Hanover.
-She was the fifth daughter of Charles II, Duke of Mecklenburg-Strelitz, and his first wife, Princess Friederike of Hesse-Darmstadt.
+Frederica was born in the Altes Palais of Hanover as the fifth daughter of Charles II, Duke of Mecklenburg-Strelitz, and Princess Friederike of Hesse-Darmstadt.
 Her father assumed the title of Grand Duke of Mecklenburg on 18 June 1815.

 Early life

 Frederica's mother died on 22 May 1782 after giving birth to her tenth child.
 Two years later (28 September 1784), her father remarried the younger sister of his deceased wife, Princess Charlotte of Hesse-Darmstadt, but this union ended just one year later, when Charlotte died of complications resulting from childbirth on 12 December 1785.

 The twice-widowed Duke Charles considered himself unable to give his daughters proper rearing and education, so he sent Frederica and her elder sisters Charlotte, Therese and Louise to their maternal grandmother, Princess Maria Louise of Hesse-Darmstadt.
-Princess Maria Louise's choice of a Swiss teacher for the girls, Salomé de Gélieu, proved to be a good one.
-Some time later, Duke Charles also sent his two surviving sons, the Hereditary Grand Duke George and Charles, to be raised by their grandmother.
+Maria Louise's choice of a Swiss teacher for the girls, Salomé de Gélieu, proved to be a good one.
+Some time later, Duke Charles also sent his two surviving sons, George and Charles, to be raised by their grandmother.